 Posted by Brent Wilson on 9/6/2016 to Birds & Wildlife

 One good way to enjoy the company of butterflies, and attract swarms of them, is by planting a butterfly garden, or habitat.
 The perfect butterfly habitat is a simple one, and even the smallest garden can provide the food (from flowers), water, perches, and shelter butterflies need.
-It's easy to lure these beautiful insects into your backyard - and keep them coming back year after year.
+It's easy to lure these beautiful insects into your backyard - and keep them coming back year after year with flowering perennial and other plants.

 A successful butterfly garden has plants within it that meet butterfly's needs during all four life stages.